mattfarina/pkg/README.md

 The `updateTime` is useful to know when the package was last updated.
 This would be typically updated and otherwise managed by the tooling.

+The `arch` and `os` optional properties allow you to filter the operating systems and architectures to install a package with.

 ## Vendoring?